felixlu/awesome-stars/topics.md

 - [Pythagora-io/gpt-pilot](https://github.com/Pythagora-io/gpt-pilot) - The first real AI developer
 - [Deeptrain-Community/chatnio](https://github.com/Deeptrain-Community/chatnio) - 🚀 Next Generation AI One-Stop Internationalization Solution. 🚀 下一代 AI 一站式 B/C 端解决方案，支持 OpenAI，Midjourney，Claude，讯飞星火，Stable Diffusion，DALL·E，ChatGLM，通义千问，腾讯混元，360 智脑，百川 AI，火山方舟，新必应，Gemini，Moonshot 等模型
 - [fatwang2/search4all](https://github.com/fatwang2/search4all) - Personal AI search copilot, open-source Perplexity
+- [princeton-nlp/SWE-agent](https://github.com/princeton-nlp/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
+It solves 12.29% of bugs in the SWE-bench evaluation set and takes just 1.5 minutes to run.
 - [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly WebUI for LLMs (Formerly Ollama WebUI)
 - [xtekky/gpt4local](https://github.com/xtekky/gpt4local) - Openai-style, fast & lightweight local language model inference w/ documents
 - [adamcohenhillel/ADeus](https://github.com/adamcohenhillel/ADeus) - An open source AI wearable device that captures what you say and hear in the real world and then transcribes and stores it on your own server.
 You can then chat with Adeus using the app, and it will h